Virginia Tezak

-Virginia M. Tezak (May 22, 1928 - July 27, 2013), later Papesh, was a right-handed utility player in the All-American Girls Professional Baseball League.
+Virginia M. Tezak (May 22, 1928 - July 27, 2013), later Papesh, was a right-handed utility player in the All-American Girls Professional Baseball League (AAGPBL).
 She played in four games for the Racine Belles in 1948, going hitless in seven at-bats.

 She was born in Joliet, Illinois, was a graduate of Joliet Township High School and attended Joliet Junior College.
 She died in Joliet.